 The sums are allocated in the first case on the basis of preferences expressed by contributors, in the second case on the basis of data stored by voluntary users about their non-market use in the public sphere (P2P sharing, recommendation, posting on blogs, etc.).
 The flat-rate contribution is of the order of € 5 per month per household in developed countries.
 This limited sum (at most 4% of the cultural consumption of households) of course means that the scheme does not aim at replacing the other resources listed above.
 The aim is to provide an additional resource, specifically adapted to digital culture and its great number of contributors.

 This limitation has led other proponents to defend a scheme whose motivations go well beyond cultural activities, but which could play a key role in their sustainability: the inconditional basic income allowance.
-Also called existence income or citizenship income, it would be a sum distributed without any condition to every adult 21 in some geopolitical or citizenship area.
-Every person could then allocate freely one's time to work leading to additional income or to non-market activites.
+Also called existence income or citizenship income, it would be a sum distributed without any condition to every adult21Some propose for the basic income to apply from birth to death. in some geopolitical or citizenship area.
+Every person could then allocate freely one’s time to work leading to additional income or to non-market activites.

 The three schemes just described are three possible compromises between ease of implementation and scale of the results.
 They also differ by their more specialized or more generic nature.
 This text’s author judges that the creative contribution is particularly relevant for the years to come: it can support voluntary resource pooling and prepare the ground for more general schemes.
 Other policy proponents have different views.
 Public policy has the duty to explore how it could put in place or support each of these schemes.